 There are four general types of clinical research, clinical trials, or patient care-related tissue requests handled by the biorepository within the ETR:

-With the exception of a narrowly defined list of exempt specimens (See page 17 in the UC Irvine Health Hospital Rules and Regulations, January 30, 2012), no tissues removed from patients at UCIMC may be taken directly from operating rooms or clinics without prior examination by a pathologist, who 1) will determine that which is necessary for diagnostic purposes, and 2) will determine what tissues are remnants that can be used for research purposes.
-These rules are a mandatory consequence of
+With the exception of a narrowly defined list of exempt specimens (See pages 17-18 in the UC Irvine Health Hospital Rules and Regulations, Jan.
+30, 2012), no tissues removed from patients at UC Irvine Medical Center may be taken directly from operating rooms or clinics without prior examination by a pathologist, who 1) will determine that which is necessary for diagnostic purposes, and 2) will determine what tissues are remnants that can be used for research purposes.

-It is against the UCI Pathology policy to send clinical, FFPE Tissue Blocks for research.
-Tissue sections or re cuts of these tissue blocks may be considered by request.
+It is against the UC Irvine Pathology policy to send clinical, FFPE Tissue Blocks for research.
+Tissue sections or re-cuts of these tissue blocks may be considered by request.

 IRB approval is required for access to this tissue.
 The Biorepository is required to maintain a copy of the entire active IRB approval (not just the approval letter) for all protocols requiring biorepository services.
 All protocols citing the use of human tissue must have either a current IRB approved protocol or a written exemption from the IRB.
-The latter form is also required for “exempt tissues,” above.
+The latter form is also required for “exempt tissues,” referenced above in the UC Irvine Health Hospital Rules and Regulations.
 Service requests will NOT be processed without the necessary compliance information.
 Certain requests require approval of the ETR Tissue Advisory Committee.
 Depending on IRB approval, it may be possible to provide investigators with additional pathology information.

-Investigators are encouraged to contact Dr. Edwards concerning the availability of tissue prior to submitting projects for IRB approval.
-Inquiries ed
+Investigators are encouraged to contact Edwards concerning the availability of tissue prior to submitting projects for IRB approval.

 Cost to Investigator